Annual Writing Contest

 • By entering this contest, you permit BPL to use your name for promotional purposes, including the Library’s print, visual, or electronic/online media.

-• All finalist and winning entries will be reviewed for plagiarism.
+• All finalists and winning entries will be reviewed for plagiarism.

 Rules on AI Use

 We recognize AI tools can be useful when revising writing.
-Contest participants are only permitted to use AI for technical assistance such as correcting grammar or enhancing word choice.
-Using generative artificial intelligence (AI) is not permitted to generate ideas or create writing or art.
+Contest participants are only allowed to use AI for technical assistance, such as correcting grammar or enhancing word choice.
+Using generative AI is not permitted to produce ideas or create writing.
 On the contest entry form, you must acknowledge if, how, and when you used AI in your work.

 Mandatory Entry Requirements